Vehicle registration plates of New York: 2010–2020: "Empire Gold"

 In 2010, the standard plate was redesigned to "Empire Gold".
 This plate consists of dark blue numbers on a gold background, and retains the ABC-1234 serial format.
 As with the Empire State base, standard passenger plates have embossed serials, while all vanity plates, all specialty plates, and many non-passenger plates have screened serials.
 Originally, the Empire Gold plate was supposed to be a reissue, replacing all of the Empire State plates in two years; however, after controversy over the new design and the $25 fee for reissue plates, mandatory replacement was called off, and the Empire State plates remain valid.
-All new registrants receive Empire Gold plates, while existing registrants with Empire State plates can keep them or pay $25 for new Empire Gold plates; they can also keep their previous serials on new plates for an additional one-time fee of $20.
+All new registrants received Empire Gold plates, while existing registrants with Empire State plates could keep them or pay $25 for new Empire Gold plates; they could also keep their previous serials on new plates for an additional one-time fee of $20.

 Standard passenger serials on the Empire Gold plate began at FAA-1000.
 The 'G' series began in 2012, followed by the 'H' series in 2015 and the 'J' series in 2018.

 2020–present: "Excelsior"

 On August 19, 2019, Governor Andrew Cuomo announced the initiation of a statewide survey to select a new design for New York's license plates, which would be available in April 2020.
 A design was selected in September 2019, depicting the words "New York"; images of Niagara Falls and mountains on the bottom left; the state motto "Excelsior" at bottom center; and a New York City skyline and Long Island lighthouse at bottom right.

 Originally, starting in April 2020, plates older than ten years would have to be replaced upon the renewal of vehicle registration.
 However, as with the Empire Gold plates, there was controversy over the mandatory replacement scheme, leading Cuomo's administration to consider reducing the new-plate fees.
 Ultimately, the requirement to replace plates greater than ten years old was dropped, as long as the plates remained legible.

 The first deliveries of the new plate design to state DMVs took place in April 2020, but ended up being returned without entering circulation.
 These early manufactures, in the series KAA through KCH, were too reflective and thus impossible for toll and speed cameras to read.
 New York state therefore only started issuing Excelsior plates beginning with the KDA series.
-The earlier codes are to be reissued in the future.
-As of February 2022, the earlier codes are being issued to motorists.
+The earlier codes were subsequently issued to motorists following release of the LZA-LZZ plates.

+Standard passenger serials on the Excelsior Plate began at KAA-1000.
+The 'L' series began in 2022, and as of 2025, plates have progressed into the 'M' series.

 Optional plates

 Non-passenger plates

-Below are the non-passenger plates on the Empire Gold base.
+Below are some non-passenger and professional plates on the Empire Gold and Excelsior bases.
 Empire State non-passenger plates remain valid as of October 2019.